Forget about biker jackets and tall oxfords – men’s leather pants are a must-have item.

-With its Icon Collection, Paige doesn’t shy away from its significant rock ‘n’ roll influences.
-Here, that comes through fully lamb leather construction with a slim yet tapered fit and lightly textured appearance.
+Other doesn’t shy away from its significant rock ‘n’ roll influences.
+That comes through in this leather construction with a slim yet tapered fit and lightly textured appearance.

-Alyx lives up to its increasingly gender-neutral reputation with a slim-to-straight cut in jet-black leather, capturing the perceived rockstar lifestyle across eras and genres.
+Sacai lives up to its increasingly gender-neutral reputation with a straight cut in jet-black leather, capturing the perceived rockstar lifestyle across eras and genres.

 What Men’s Underwear Should You Wear Under Leather Pants?